SoCo/SoCo/README.rst

 ``pip install soco``

 SoCo depends on the `Requests`_ HTTP library.
-If you us pip to install Soco, Requests will be installed automatically for you.
+If you use pip to install Soco, Requests will be installed automatically for you.
 If not, you can use:

 ``pip install requests``

 Basic Usage
 -----------

-You can interact with a Sonos Zone Player though a SoCo object.
+You can interact with a Sonos Zone Player through a SoCo object.
 If you know the IP address of a Zone Player, you can create a SoCo object directly:

 .. code:: python